Scholarships for Black & African American StudentsNovember 1, 2021

 Minority students interested in computer science can apply for the Generation Google Scholarship.
 Students studying in the U.S. will receive $10,000, while students attending a Canadian institution will receive $5,000.

 Students must have demonstrated financial need, an excellent academic record and be currently enrolled or planning to attend a four-year institution full-time.
-The application deadline will be in early December 2021.
+Applications will open in early 2023.

 The Gates Scholarship is given to 300 minority students who come from low-income backgrounds.
 The maximum value of the scholarship is the total cost of attendance, minus all other types of financial aid.
 That makes it one of the most valuable scholarships for Black college students on this list.